It’s been five years now. Its been five visits to HxGN LIVE.

 Each year Infinity has grown the functionality supporting terrestrial data and GNSS data, and I started telling stories how connectivity was the message.
 And each year had me walking to more sessions, hosting more presentations for sharing the messages of integrated services, integrated applications, integrated data path, integrated QC and reporting.
 Infinity enables our users to accomplish and cover so many workflows that its not possible to attend all the sessions where customers are discussing how they are using Infinity.

-This year has Infinity taking that big step releasing a disruptive technology, a technology what compliments the GNSS data and the terrestrial data.
+This year has Infinity taking that big step releasing a disruptive technology, a technology that compliments the GNSS data and the terrestrial data.
 The technology is generating point clouds from images captured from UAV and integrated in a way that allows more people to use Infinity to bridge the data gap, from the field to the office, and for more Hexagon products to use Infinity to support customers’ workflows.

 I’m already thinking to next year and how our customers will be the ones talking about how many ways they use Infinity to get their jobs done.
 I really saw this year how infinity is a connecting framework for Hexagon solutions, realising that big picture is getting closer.
 Next year I wonder how I will answer all the questions for how people can use Infinity.